 Why SIS-A is different

 Traditionally, a person's level of developmental disability has been measured by the skills the individual lacks.
-SIS-A shifts the focus from lacks to needs.
+SIS products shift the focus from deficiencies to support needs.
 The Scale evaluates practical supports people with developmental disabilities need to lead independent lives.

-The SIS-A should be administered by a professional in the human services field with a 4-year degree.
-Under exceptional circumstances others with experience conducting individual assessments and possess extensive knowledge of behavior rating or psychological testing principles may be acceptable.
+- Professionals with experience conducting individual assessments and who possess extensive knowledge of behavior rating or psychological testing principles.

 Click here to read frequently asked questions on the administration of SIS-A.

-James R. Thompson; Brian R. Bryant; Edward M. Campbell; Ellis M. (Pat) Craig; Carolyn Hughes; David A. Rotholz; Robert L. Schalock; Wayne P. Silverman; Marc J. Tassé; Michael L. Wehmeyer.
-Click here to learn more about them.
+James R. Thompson; Brian R. Bryant; Robert L. Schalock; Karrie A. Shogren; Marc J. Tassé; Michael Wehmeyer; Edward M. Campbell; Ellis M. (Pat) Craig; Carolyn Hughes; David A. Rotholz.